Manmay/JSefa/src/main/assembly/bin/readme.txt

 jsr173_1.0_api.jar
 - required for running applications using JSefa for XML serialization/deserialization
+- not required if using Java 6 or above

 wstx-asl-3.2.1.jar
 - woodstox implementation of JSR 173
 - required for running applications using JSefa for XML serialization/deserialization if no other implementation of JSR 173 is provided
+- not required if using Java 6 or above

 javassist.jar
 - required only when JavassistBasedObjectAccessorProvider is used;
   thus not needed for the default case.